 Historically, this() or super() must be first in a constructor .
 This restriction was never popular, and perceived as arbitrary.
 There were a number of subtle reasons, including the verification of invokespecial, that contributed to this restriction.12 Mar 2017

-Read moreWhy super is called in constructor?
+Read moreWhy super is used in constructor?

 Read more